 “I’m an only child, so obviously I’m going to be Jyn,” a third shouted above the rest.

-I can’t tell you how much warmth this filled my heart with.
-This is why representation in film matters.
+I can’t tell you how much warmth filled my heart upon hearing this.
+Once more for the people in the back: This is why representation in film matters!
 These girls won’t be forced to pretend to be boys, because a new era of film and television is beginning to provide them with their own bad-ass heroes.
 And in Jyn they found a powerful female role model.
-Unlike Rey in The Force Awakens or Padme in the prequels Jyn’s storyline is free of flirtations and brewing love affairs.
-Not once does she become a damsel in distress, instead working alongside her male counter-parts as their equal in strength and skill.
+Unlike Leia, Padme and even Rey, Jyn’s storyline is free of flirtations and brewing love affairs.
+Not once is she forced to become a damsel in distress, instead working alongside her male comrades as their equal in strength and skill.
 She remains a fiercely independent warrior from start to end.

-Her costumes throughout the film are also very telling of the progress this franchise is made.
-There were no bikinis in sight, no skin-tight spandex, no conveniently places tears to bare her midriff, no viriginal white cloth.
-Jyn wore sensible uniform-style gear suitable for a person at war.
+Her costumes throughout the film are also very indicative of the progress this franchise has made.
+There were no bikinis in sight, no skin-tight spandex, no conveniently places tears to bare her midriff, no virginal white cloth.
+Jyn wore sensible, uniform-style gear suitable for a person at war.

-The filmmakers’ choice to cast a female lead has left multitudes of men unhappy, who are more than happy to voice their opinions.
+The filmmakers’ choice to cast a female lead has left a lot of men disgruntled and they are more than happy to voice their opinions.
 Scanning through the IMDb and Reddit message boards after seeing the film I was less than surprised to find plenty of people still having a cry about it.

 “Of course, the antagonists are old white guys and the protagonists are all minorities led by a white woman,” one user wrote.